Café Flesh: History

 By the early 1970s, the pornographic film industry had gained popularity, through the success of films such as Behind the Green Door and Deep Throat.
 During this period, there were many attempts to create artistic pornography, including The Devil in Miss Jones.
 There were also non-pornographic films with hardcore sex, such as I Am Curious (Yellow) and In the Realm of the Senses.
 By the early 1980s, home video technology shifted the porn industry, and pornography theaters were becoming less successful.

 In 1982, Café Flesh, which mixed sex, satire, and avant-garde theater, was released.
 The film was created and co-written by Stephen Sayadian, under the name "Rinse Dream", and journalist Jerry Stahl, under the name "Herbert W. Day".
 Sayadian and Stahl made the film in two separate parts, using the non-pornographic elements of the film to attract financiers.

 Two actors involved in this film went on to notable work in mainstream productions.
 Lead actress Michelle Bauer, using the name Pia Snow in this film, became a prolific B-movie actress.
 Richard Belzer, a noted comedian at the time who later became known for his role as John Munch in Homicide: Life on the Street and Law & Order: Special Victims Unit, appears as an audience member, but does not appear in any of the sexual scenes.

-In a 2024 interview Sayadian said that Cafe Flesh was shot in 10 days on a $90,000 budget.
-According to Sayadian, some rejected ideas for the ending included having the Nick character chop off his own penis during the performance or hanging himself.
-(In fact, the movie ends abruptly but less dramatically with Nick being led out of the cafe in a daze).
+In a 2024 interview, Sayadian said that Cafe Flesh was shot in 10 days on a $90,000 budget.
+He noted some rejected ideas for the ending included having the Nick character chop off his own penis during the performance or hanging himself.
+(In fact, the movie ends abruptly but less dramatically with Nick being led out of the cafe in a daze.)